admb-project/admb-project.github.io/docs/install/index.md

 Installation
 ------------

-**ADMB-IDE**
+**AD Studio**

-The easiest way to start using ADMB in Windows is to install [ADMB-IDE](/tools/admb-ide/), which sets up ADMB with an editor, compiler, and debugger.
+The easiest way to start using ADMB in Windows is to install [AD Studio](https://github.com/admb-project/adstudio), which sets up ADMB with an editor, compiler, and debugger.
-Read no further if ADMB-IDE suits your needs.
+Read no further if AD Studio suits your needs.

 **Downloading**
 Precompiled binaries and the source distribution can be downloaded from the [downloads](/downloads/) tab of this website.
 Installation instructions are also in the downloads tab.